kalicalendar/community-calendar/README.md

 5) users of the calendar can read organization profiles.

-6)[add the organizations as admin manually instead of setting up a whole log-in-system.]???
+6) [add the organizations as admin manually instead of setting up a whole log-in-system.]???

 ### 3rd Version